agentmorris/MegaDetector/classification/README.md

 ## Mypy Type Checking

-Invoke `mypy` from main CameraTraps repo directory.
+Invoke `mypy` from main MegaDetector repo directory.
 To type check all files in the classifications folder, run

 ```bash
 mypy -p classification